Nnamdingozi/tribute-page/README.md

 # tribute-page
 built with HTML
-beign designed with css
+and designed with css.
-page made responsive using @media query
+ The page was made responsive using @media query